HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 in the content body.
 Look for the command response in a mail replied to the sender.

 ## Tips
-- Mail servers are often targeted by spam mails - but don't worry, use a personal mail service that comes with strong spam filter (such as Gmail) as `ForwardTo` address, then spam mails will not bother you any longer.
-- Occasionally spam filter (such as Gmail's) may consider legitimate mails forwarded by laitos as spam, therefore please check your spam folders regularly.
+- Occasionally your mail provider (such as Gmail) may consider legitimate mails forwarded by laitos as spam, therefore please check your spam folders regularly.
 - Many Internet domain names use [DMARC](https://en.wikipedia.org/wiki/DMARC) to protect their business from mail spoofing.
   Though laitos usually forwards the verbatim copy of incoming mail to you, DMARC makes an exception - laitos has to change